ishangautam140675/Atm-Simulator_project/README.md

-Here’s a playful yet professional dummy description for your GitHub project **OATM Simulator**—perfect for showcasing it in a hackathon or portfolio:
+Here’s a playful yet professional dummy description for your GitHub project **ATM Simulator**—perfect for showcasing it in a hackathon or portfolio:

 ---